Barnardo's Will Scheme

 Make your free Will today

 QualitySolicitors has been Barnardo’s exclusive Gift in Will provider since 2010.
-Over our nine-year partnership, we’ve seen more than 3,500 people pledge £16.8 million to Barnardo’s, which is a crucial source of income for Barnardo’s to continue their life-changing work.
+Since then, we’ve seen over3,500 people pledge £17.2 million to Barnardo’s, which is a crucial source of income for Barnardo’s to continue their life-changing work.

-If you’re over 55 years of age and you’re considering leaving a legacy gift to Barnardo’s, QualitySolicitors will support you to write a standard single or mirror Will at no cost to you.*
+If you’re over 55 years of age and you’re considering leaving a legacy gift to Barnardo’s, our QualitySolicitors partner network will support you to write a standard single or mirror Will at no cost to you.*

 *Barnardo’s have agreed to pay the reduced cost of £70 +VAT for a single Will and £120 +VAT for a mirror Will.
 Barnardo’s is a charity registered in England and Scotland, nos.
 216250 and SC037605.